oschina/mcp-gitee-ent/README.md

 - `-version`: Show version information
 - `-transport`: Transport type (stdio or sse, default: stdio)
 - `-sse-address`: The host and port to start the SSE server on (default: localhost:8000)
+- `--enabled-toolsets`: Comma-separated list of tools to enable (if specified, only these tools will be enabled)
+- `--disabled-toolsets`: Comma-separated list of tools to disable

 ### Environment Variables